Skip to content

 The sequence is now available.
 You must configure it to adapt the business logic to your technical and organizational context.

-Configure a Sequence from a Template
+Configure a sequence from a template

 To simplify the development and maintenance of the business logic, we strongly recommend adopting a structured naming convention.
 The templates offer such a convention: numbered blocks executed in numerical order, each dedicated to a specific type of processing.